DaystateRebel/FXChrony_M5STICK_PLUS/README.md

 ## Required Libraries

-This project uses the M5StickCPlus and OpenFontRender libraries.
+This project uses the M5StickCPlus and OpenFontRender libraries and M5-ENV 'https://github.com/m5stack/M5Unit-ENV/tree/master/src'.
 To install these libraries, follow these steps:

 ### M5StickCPlus